Mailman (City Letter Carrier)

 While driving the vehicle to make a delivery, another motorist points towards the back of your vehicle as if something is wrong.
 What do you do?

-Asked by tareq over 9 years ago
+Asked by tareq about 10 years ago

 If I were in motion, I'd safely pull over, put on my four-way flashers, and then get out to investigate.
 It's possible that my gas cap is hanging out the side of the LLV, the back gate isn't secure, or maybe I'm dragging something.
 It could also be something that I haven't thought of.
 If the motorist is still around I'd ask them what they are pointing out.
 If it seemed to be some type of phony diversion tactic, I'd try to get far away from the motorist pointing and then investigate safely.